vubiostat/accre_tutorial/README.md

 Make sure one has taken the [required training courses](https://www.vanderbilt.edu/accre/getting-started/training/) for using ACCRE.
-If one has not done this and opens a support request or consume too many resources, access may be denied.
+If one has not done this and opens a support request or consumes too many resources, access may be denied.
 This will also help get your account setup.

 One also needs to understand the [command line](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)